ilkercankaya/LeetCodeAndHackerRankSolutions/README.md

 `Hacker Rank:` Folder for solutions of Hacker Rank questions.

-`OOP:` Folder for object oriented design patters with examples.
+`OOP:` Folder for object oriented design patterns with examples.

 `Algorithms:` Folders for solutions of _**ALGORITHMS**_ problems.